CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'credential access', 'LSASS dumping', 'browser credential theft', 'credential harvesting', 'MITRE technique IDs', 'SIEM'.
-Good coverage of security analyst terminology.
+Includes strong natural keywords users would say: 'credential access', 'LSASS dumping', 'browser credential theft', 'credential harvesting', 'MITRE technique IDs', 'SIEM'.
+These are terms security analysts would naturally use.

 3 / 3